ekajjake/ld33/readme.md

-## LD33
+## LD33 - Rampage Monster!
-A simple & infinite monster vs zombies game.
+A simple & infinite monster vs humans game.
+Click to kill the humans and the helicopters.